RichardCoffee/custom-post-type/README.md

 # Change Log

 No formal release yet.
 Code still subject to change without notice.
+If anyone uses this, please let me know, and I will start being more structured in a release schedule.